ecchong/ecchong.github.io/_posts/2019-05-31-How_to_write_data_from_different_hosts_to_single_file.md

+---
+title: How to write data from multiple hosts to a single file
+tags: ["Ansible", "set_fact", "blockinfile"]
+categories: Ansible
+layout: post
+---
 ### How to write data from multiple hosts to a single file

 We need to gather information from multiple hosts and store them to a single file.
 Possibly email it to someone as an attachment.